Fruits that benefit your health and your

 6. Immune system

 Fruits are good for the immune system.
 Most immune cells can be found in the human intestine.
 Healthy food choices ensure that sufficient micronutrients will get where they’re needed.⁶ Bananas contain a lot of vitamin B6, oranges, lemons and strawberries plenty of vitamin C, which are important to keep the immune system strong and healthy.
-Check out our blog post on Strengthening the immune system to find out even more!
+Check out our blog post on Strengthening the immune to find out even more!

 7. Eyesight